-When the ab muscles move aside like this, the uterus, bowel, and other organs have only a thin band of connective tissue in front to hold them in place.
-Without the necessary muscle support, a vaginal delivery could be more difficult.
+When the ab muscles move aside like this, the uterus, bowels, and other organs have only a thin band of connective tissue in front to hold them in place.
+Without the necessary muscle support, a vaginal delivery could be more diffcult.
 The muscle opening often shrinks after giving birth, but in some studies of women with diastasis recti, the muscle wasn’t back to normal even a year later.
 This abdominal separation tends to persist post delivery and requires special attention and management.

 Tips to help your abdominal separation:

 1. Don’t strain.
 It can make matters worse.
 Constipation and lifting heavy things, including your kids, strain that connective tissue.
 Standing up and sitting down also count as heavy lifting in this case, because

 you’re lifting your body weight.

 2. Be careful with exercise.
 Some routine fitness moves, including crunches, sit-ups, pushups, press-ups, and front planks make abdominal separation worse.
 So can swimming, some yoga poses (like downward dog), and doing anything on your hands and knees.

 3. Wearing compression shorts post delivery.
 Even if you’ve had a vaginal birth, help to tighten your abdominal muscles helping bridge the separation.

 4. Have a Chiropractic Assessment.
 The labour and birth places stress on our pelvis and hips which can alter how we use our muscles when lifting and attending to our babies, this often makes the separation worse and/or prevents it for coming back together.